ashutoshmjain/gita/src/how.md

 <!-- markdownlint-disable-next-line -->
-> In the beginning there was spoken word - `Shruti` - information perpetuated through repetitive listening.
+> In the beginning there was spoken word - `Om`.
 Then we discovered the written word.
-Published text was seen as collective memory, perpetuated forever - `Smriti`.
+Published text was seen as collective memory, perpetuated forever.
+In Sanskrit, memory is called  `Smriti`.
+Thus the written word was called `Smriti`.

 This web[^mission] publication aspires to dip into wisdom of  `Bhagvad Gita` - the original `Smriti` - from its history to its timelessness.
 It is a "clean internet" publication.